 Next in our comprehensive guide on how to travel with kids is booking tours or activities!
 One of our tips for traveling with kids is to have a relatively loose itinerary.
 Plan activities around times of day that work for your family (around nap time, for example).
 Don’t feel like you need to rush from activity to activity, you want to enjoy your vacation after all!
-You can book tours through sites like Viator, GetYourGuide.com, Travelzoo, On Location Tours, Trusted Tours and Attractions, and Citypass.
+You can book tours through sites like Viator, GetYourGuide.com, Travelzoo, Trusted Tours and Attractions, and Citypass.
 Many booking sites also offer ratings and comments to help narrow down the options.
 Google reviews, Yelp, and Tripadvisor are also great places to check for reviews.
 Alternatively, you can wait until arrival to book activities.
 This can get tricky during peak tourist seasons or for popular sites, however.
 Finally, Instagram and Pinterest are also great resources for finding things to do while traveling!

 PRO TIP: Do your research before booking to ensure you understand what you are reserving, your kids meet age and height requirements, and that you are booking the correct days.
 Additionally, do some research about what activities or attractions need to be booked in advance, this will vary depending on site, peak tourist season, etc. Knowing in advance will ensure you don’t miss seeing the one or two things you’re really excited about!

 Packing for Family Travel